Xenogears: Story

 They are rescued by the Thames, a mobile floating city.
 After learning Elly's whereabouts, Gebler attacks Thames to kidnap Elly and Miang, a Gebler officer, unsuccessfully attempts to brainwash her.
 Gebler leader Ramsus, who holds a vendetta against Fei, attacks Thames, searching for him.
 Afterward, Billy, an Ethos worker onboard Thames, allows Fei to use the Ethos' advanced medical technology.
 Bishop Stone, Ethos' leader, reveals to the party Ethos's true purpose of controlling the land dwellers, or "Lambs", for Solaris.
 The group follows Stone to Zeboim, an excavation site.
 They discover a young girl composed of nanomachines, which is what Solarian leader Krelian seeks.
-Stone takes the girl while the group fights Id, the mysterious red gear's pilot, who wants the girl, but is stopped by Wiseman.
-The group returns and finds Fei awake and standing at his gear with a case of anterograde amnesia.
+Stone takes the girl while the group fights Id, the mysterious red Gear's pilot, who wants the girl, but is stopped by Wiseman.
+The group returns and finds Fei awake and standing at his Gear with a case of anterograde amnesia.
 Fei and his friends decide to ally themselves with the floating city of Shevat, the only remaining city capable of resisting Solaris, joined by Shevat locals Maria and Chu-Chu.
 During this time, Bart regains his throne and initiates peace between the two countries and Stone is destroyed.
 Upon entering Solaris, they encounter Emeralda, the nanomachine colony.
 She attacks at first, but recognizes Fei, referring to him as "Kim", much to Fei's confusion.
 In Solaris, Fei learns that Citan has been working for Emperor Cain and that Solaris has been producing food and medicine out of mutated humans in the Soylent System facility.
-The party also learns that the Gazel Ministry seeks to revive God and achieve eternal life, while Krelian seeks to possess Elly.
+The party also learns that the Gazel Ministry seeks to revive their God and achieve eternal life, while Krelian seeks to possess Elly.
 They escape from Solaris before Id destroys it as Citan was really a double agent on their side because Cain was actually against the Ministry.
-Back at Shevat, Citan informs his friends that Id is actually Fei's split personality, with Fei's gear turning red when he switches to Id due to their connection.
+Back at Shevat, Citan informs his friends that Id is actually Fei's split personality, with Fei's Gear turning red when he switches to Id due to their connection.